Brianne Desa: Club career

 In 2021, she played for Vaughan Azzurri in League1 Ontario, appearing in 11 league games, scoring once against Hamilton United on October 14.
 She scored in the playoff semi-final match against Woodbridge Strikers, who defeated Vaughan in a penalty shootout.
 She was named a league Second Team All Star.

 In 2022, she joined the Simcoe County Rovers.
 She scored her first goal on April 30 against Alliance United.
 She was named a league Second Team All-Star in 2022.

 In 2024, she played with Vaughan Azzurri and was named a league First Team All-Star.

 In 2025, she joined Pickering FC (who she previously played for when they were known as Durham United).
 She was named a league First Team All-Star in 2025.

+In late 2025, she began playing indoor soccer with FC Berlin in Major Arena Soccer League Women.

 International career

 Desa represents the Guyana women's national football team.